Using negative controls to identify causal effects with invalid instrumental variables: Identification

-then it follows from Theorem \ref{iden} that one can identify the effect $E\{Y^1(1)-Y^0(1)|A=1,Z=z,\mathbf{C}=\mathbf{c}\}$ by leveraging the (conditional) association between the baseline outcome $Y(0)$ and $Z$.
+then it follows from Theorem \ref{iden} that one can identify the effect $E(Y^1-Y^0|A=1,Z=z,\mathbf{C}=\mathbf{c})$ by leveraging the (conditional) association between the negative control outcome $W$ and $Z$.
 Specifically, if we assume that the causal effect does not depend on $Z$,